Gundapura, Gauribidanur

 Gundapura is a village in the southern state of Karnataka, India.
 It is located in the Gauribidanur taluk of Chikkaballapura district in Karnataka.
 It is situated 4 km away from sub-district headquarter Gauribidanur and 37 km away from district headquarter Chikkaballapura.

-Kannada and Telugu are the official languages in Gundapura.
+Kannada is the official languages in Gundapura.

 Demographics

 According to Census 2011 information the location code or village code of Gundapura village is 623259.
 Gundapura belongs to Kadalaveni gram panchayat.

 The total geographical area of village is 294.8 hectares.
 Gundapura has a total population of 1,243 peoples with 610 males and 633 females.
 There are about 303 houses in Gundapura village.
 Village literacy rate is 67.7%.
 Gauribidanur is nearest town to Gundapura which is approximately 4 km away.

 Economy

 People belonging to the Gundapura village grow very much maize, millet silk, etc. The major occupations of the residents of Gundapura are sericulture and dairy farming.
 The dairy cooperative is the largest individual milk supplying cooperative in the state.